voucherifyio/voucherify-openapi/docs/webhook-introductions/events-customer-consents-given.md

-A `CUSTOMER.CONSENTS.GIVEN` means that a customer gave their consent in Voucherify, such as such as consent to receive marketing communication.
+A `CUSTOMER.CONSENTS.GIVEN` webhook that a customer gave their consent in Voucherify, such as such as consent to receive marketing communication.